rockstardotb/jpg2png/README.md

 ## Converting jpegs to png
     python jpg2png.py

-    Note, this will convert any jpegs in the same directory as jpg2png.py to pngformat.
+Note, this will convert any jpegs in the same directory as jpg2png.py to png format.
 If the image files are in another directory, specify that directory using the '--dir' argument.
 E.g. 'python jpg2png.py --dir /path/to/directory'

 ## Deactivate the environment
     deactivate